KSU Bakery Lab

 Invest in the future

-At Kansas State University, Manhattan, KS, the Bakery Science and Management program, led by Prof. David Krishock, is challenging the next generation of bakers.
+At Kansas State University, Manhattan, KS, the Bakery Science and Management program, is challenging the next generation of bakers.
 Critical to the program is the bakery sciences lab, located in the lower level of the university’s Shellenberger Hall.
 From researching test formulas for lectures to baking product for the Bakery Science Club’s (BSC)weekly retail sales, the Shellenberger lab sees more foot traffic — and heavier use — than any other lab in the department.

 With so much activity, especially from students preparing to enter the baking and snack food industry, proper equipment is paramount to success.
 And although most bakery equipment is built to last, the lab is due for a facelift, according to Kerwin Brown, president, BEMA, Overland Park, KS.
 Mr. Brown discovered the need for upgrading the lab after the K-State Advisory Committee met with a panel of students., asking for their input.

 “The students need a functioning lab for classes and for the BSC to bake and sell to raise money for trips, and the equipment is not reliable.
 So we started brainstorming and decided BEMA can do something about this.”